GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: Discussion and Conclusion

 \subsection{Concluding Remarks}

 GNN-DIP integrates GNN portal scoring with a two-phase decomposition-informed planner, with formal completeness and convergence guarantees.
-Key findings: (1)~DIP achieves 89.5\% win rate over OMPL at 10\,ms in 2D, with GNN guidance solving tight labyrinths in under 20\,ms; (2)~in 3D bottleneck environments (129--246 obstacles, narrow doors of width 0.035--0.05), DIP achieves 100\% success vs.\ 0--100\% for sampling-based planners, with 3--20$\times$ speed advantage over BIT*; (3)~$\mathcal{G}$-DIP at $k{=}8$ matches DIP $k{=}32$ at 3.5$\times$ speedup on dense 3D ($\sim$600 cells); (4)~in dynamic 2D, GNN-DIP achieves 99\% vs.\ 40\% success with 50--280$\times$ speedup.
+Across static 2D (310 maps), 3D bottleneck (129--246 obstacles), and dynamic 2D benchmarks, it achieves 99--100\% success with 2--280$\times$ speedups over sampling-based baselines, and GNN guidance matches unguided search quality at a $4\times$ smaller corridor budget.